astoria-tech/50-a-foil-status/scripts/readme.md

 npm run datastore:update:debug      # Run time: < 1 minute; small dataset (3 records)
 ```

+The current intention is that `npm run datastore:update` runs as a cron job every N hours, but this plan isn't fully fleshed out yet.

 ### Getting output

 Output is written to `../datastore`.